pirate/mesh-botnet/README.md

 in the real world.
 It makes no attempts to shield communications or evade filesystem detection in any way because the mesh-networking hosts are not adversarial and do not have any of the protection measures like SIP or Gatekeeper.

-This is not a "real"/malicious botnet that you can use off-the-shelf, it's just an educational example of of a botnet-style program that can run on [`mesh-networking`](https://github.com/pirate/mesh-networking).
+This is not a "real"/malicious botnet that you can use off-the-shelf, it's just an educational example of of a botnet-style program that can run on the [`mesh-networking`](https://github.com/pirate/mesh-networking) network simulation library.

 **Book: ["Violent Python"](http://books.google.com/books/about/Violent_Python.html?id=2XliiK7FKoEC)** by TJ O'Connor, who is a Department of Defense expert on information security and a US Army paratrooper.
 **Modules: [Violent-Python-Examples](https://github.com/shadow-box/Violent-Python-Examples)**